 With 3D printing, almost no materials go to waste.
 All you need to use is the number of materials necessary for the task.
 This is a significant plus compared to conventional manufacturing techniques like computer numerical control (CNC) machining and injection molding.

 If you can print your design on demand, you can avoid having any extra materials on hand, which can add to the cost.
-Printing finished goods on demand eliminates the requirement for warehousing or supply chain management because these issues are eliminated.
+Printing finished goods on demand eliminates the need for warehousing or supply chain management since it eliminates these issues.

 Regarding whether the manufacturing process is superior, injection molding and three-dimensional printing each have compelling arguments in their favor.
 Nevertheless, it all depends on the requirements that you have in mind.
 Both methods of 3d printing vs. injection molding come with unique advantages and favorable characteristics.
 It includes: